ichbinbenni/MineConnectAppPublic/ReadMe.md

     </a>
 </p>

-**MineConnect** is an app for ios and a plugin that allows you to monitor and interact with your Minecraft sever from everywhere using your smartphone.
+**MineConnect** is an app for ios and a plugin that allows you to monitor and interact with your Minecraft server from everywhere using your smartphone.
 This is an early version.
 We plan to listen to your feedback, so we can build a nice and useful App together.
 On this site you can share your [feedback and report bugs](https://github.com/ichbinbenni/MineConnectAppPublic/issues).
 Just open an issue and tag your category.
 Like bug or feature request.